 4. Articulation agreements created following the approved practices and policies of the college should include details of the course content as well as the expectation for the credit by examination assessment, as determined by the college faculty.
 If a minimum grade in the articulate course is required to be eligible for the awarding of credit, this requirement should be indicated.

 5. Students enrolled in articulated courses must be informed of the opportunity for college credit and provided an opportunity to "opt-in" for credit.
-Effective practices to do so may include a visit to classrooms by a college representative and student completion of a credit by examination enrollment form.
+Effective practices may include a visit to classrooms by a college representative and student completion of a credit by examination enrollment form.

 6. Students who have opted-in for college credit apply to the college in order to be admitted and obtain a college identification number.
 At this point, students are considered registered with the college and can begin their academic record.
 Absent the completion of an application the secondary student does not formally exist in the college’s database and can not be awarded credit.